-Buildings entirely or partially located more than two hundred feet from the Tyee Drive/Israel Road intersection right of way and that contain a commercial and/or residential use shall meet the density standards below and the applicable development standards in TMC 18.20.060(B) through (H) of the underlying mixed use zone district.
+Buildings entirely or partially located more than two hundred feet from the Tyee Drive/Israel Road intersection right-of-way and that contain a commercial and/or residential use shall meet the density standards below and the applicable development standards in TMC 18.20.060(B) through (H) of the underlying mixed use zone district.
 See Diagram 18.33.060.
 All other uses shall meet the applicable development standards of TMC 18.20.060(A) through (H).

 - A. Each parcel in the mixed use overlay shall contain residential and commercial uses.
-The entire gross floor area of the first floor of building(s) facing existing or new public right-of-way frontage shall be dedicated to commercial uses.
-A minimum of twenty percent of each building shall be commercial and a minimum of twenty percent shall be residential.; provided, that Nno less than eight thousand five hundred square feet of gross floor area of a building and no more than fifty thousand square feet of gross floor area of a building shall be dedicated to commercial uses.
+The entire gross floor area of the first floor of building(s) facing existing or new public right-of-way frontage shall be dedicated to commercial uses with the exception of required building features serving the residential uses on the upper floors, such as a residential lobby, stairways, mechanical equipment, and elevators.
+A minimum of twenty percent of each building shall be commercial and a minimum of twenty percent shall be residential; provided, that Nno less than eight thousand five hundred square feet of gross floor area of a building and no more than fifty thousand square feet of gross floor area of a building shall be dedicated to commercial uses.
 The percentage shall be calculated by determining the percent of square feet devoted to each type of use. - B. A minimum residential density of fourteen dwelling units per net acre is required. - C. Residential Density Calculation.
 The calculation of the density requirement in subsection B of this section is based on the portion of the site containing residential and associated uses (e.g., dwelling units; private community clubs; stormwater detention, treatment and infiltration).
 The following land is excluded from density calculations: - 1.
 Land that is required to be dedicated for public use as open space, right-of-way, or land on which development is prohibited by TMC Title 16, Environment, and land that is to be used for private roads.
 Provided, that portion of open space/park areas that consists of stormwater facilities and that is designed for active and/or passive recreational purposes in accordance with the drainage design and erosion control manual for Tumwater shall not be excluded from density calculations. - 2.
 Land developed with uses other than residential and associated uses, including but not limited to churches, schools, and support facilities (except for stormwater detention, treatment, and infiltration facilities).